-Journalist Jane Stevens will discuss the Adverse Childhood Experiences (ACE) studies by Kaiser Permanente and the Centers for Disease Control.
-The ACE studies show that child sexual abuse as well as other types of traumatic childhood events prevent healthy development and have become a public health emergency.
+Click the link above to view a google docs powerpoint presentation by Jane Stevens on April 28, 2012.
+Jane explained the CDC's ACE (Adverse Childhood Experiences) Studies, and how different communities are implementing ACE concepts to help children.
+The ACE studies prove that child sexual abuse as well as other types of traumatic childhood events prevent healthy development and have become a public health emergency.

 Child Rescue Emergency:

 We have an opportunity to ask all 50 Governors and President Obama to declare a State of Emergency for the purpose of rescuing hundreds of thousands of American children that are being sexually abused, tortured and raped.
 Thanks to new internet technologies, their locations are known, and even plotted on maps.
 If you saw the child next door being raped, you'd call 911, and help would be sent.
 But no first responders have been sent to rescue these children.
 If a State of Emergency is declared, funding the rescue of these children can be madethepriority of each state's government.
 Why should floods or hurricanes be more important than rescuing children from sexual slavery?

 Please go to the Not One More Child website ASAP.
 You can watch a two minute video with Elizabeth Smart and Alicia Kozakiewicz first, or you can go straight to the action by scrolling down on the scroll bar in the center of the Not One More Child page.
 For more information on this urgent campaign, you can also go to PROTECT.org website.
 Please take action now!

 By bearing witness to the sexual abuse crimes committed against us and our children, and/or speaking out as adult survivors, the Incest Survivors Speakers Bureau of California is a catalyst for change by:

 Bringing into focus the face of the child who still suffers sexual abuse,

 Carrying the message that all of us in society are damaged by this crime,